-In addition to the trials noted above, a number of ganetespib trials sponsored by third parties, including cooperative groups, foundations, and individual investigators, are ongoing or are expected to initiate in 2015, including:
+In addition to the trials noted above, a number of ganetespib trials sponsored by third parties, including cooperative groups, foundations, and individual investigators have recently been completed or are ongoing.
+Among these studies are:

-- a trial evaluating the combination of ganetespib with capecitabine and radiation in patients with locally advanced rectal cancer being sponsored by Emory University, which began enrolling patients in 2012, and Phase 1 results from this trial will be presented at an upcoming medical meeting in the first half of 2015; and - a trial evaluating ganetespib in combination with pemetrexed and cisplatin in patients with malignant pleural mesothelioma, being sponsored by University College London and Cancer Research UK, which began enrolling patients in 2013.
+- a Phase I trial evaluating the combination of ganetespib with capecitabine and radiation in patients with locally advanced rectal cancer being sponsored by Emory University, which began enrolling patients in 2012.
+Results from this trial presented at the 2015 ASCO Annual Meeting demonstrated the feasibility of combining ganetespib and chemoradiation therapy in these patients; - a Phase I/II trial evaluating ganetespib in combination with pemetrexed and cisplatin in patients with malignant pleural mesothelioma, being sponsored by University College London and Cancer Research UK, which began enrolling patients in 2013; and - a Phase I trial evaluating ganetespib in combination with carboplatin, paclitaxel and radiation in patients with stage I or II esophageal carcinoma, being sponsored by University of Texas MD Anderson, which began enrolling patients in June 2015.